Skip to main content

 /goal Fix the docs build in the current repository.
 Do not edit Rust code.
 Done means pnpm --dir docsite build passes.

-Simple Q&A, one-off explanations, and short command lookups do not need /goal.
+Simple Q&A, one-off explanations, and short command lookups do not need /goal or /loop.
 Send a normal message.
-Save /goal for work that genuinely needs continuation, verification, and follow-up.
+Save /goal for work that needs completion auditing, and /loop for recurring or self-paced follow-up.